fubinf/sedrila/README.md

 `TODO 1: find proper formulation (Lutz)`

 Then use the IDE global search to work through these layer-by-layer.
-Demote items to a lower priority (or remove them) when they become stale.
+Demote items to a lower priority when they become stale or remove them.
 Kick out prio 3 items when they become unlikely.